Mezzirak/5g-Deep-Learning-beamforming/README.md

 ### The Challenge of Multi-User Interference

 In modern 5G wireless systems, a single base station (gNB) must communicate simultaneously with multiple user devices (UEs).
-The gNB uses an array of antennas, but the signal that arrives is a mixture of signals from all users, corrupted by electronic noise.
-This creates a significant challenge: isolating the signal of one desired user from the interference of others.
+The gNB uses an array of antennas to receive signals, but the signal that arrives at this array is a superposition, a mixture of the signals from all users, corrupted by inherent electronic noise.
+This creates a significant challenge: how to isolate the weak signal of one desired user from the overwhelming interference of all other users transmitting at the same time.

-The solution is **adaptive beamforming**, a technique where the antenna array intelligently combines its received signals to form a highly focused "beam" towards a desired user.
-This enhances their signal while actively suppressing interference from other directions.
+The solution is adaptive beamforming, a signal processing technique that allows the antenna array to "listen" in a specific direction.
+By intelligently combining the signals received at each antenna, the gNB can form a highly focused beam towards the desired user, enhancing their signal while simultaneously suppressing interfering signals from other directions.

 ### The System Signal Model